-The pages of history were turned back almost a century when the congregation was forced to return to worship in the parish hall - on the corner of David Street and Bute Terrace - "that spacious church" of which Bishop Brown boasted in 1842, Work began immediately on getting the building ready for the celebration of Mass.
-On 4th March 1941, a temporary altar wasHelp ArrivesQuickly.of Mass.
-On 4th March 1941, a temporary altar wasremoved from the Cathedral.On the Sunday following that eventful air-raid, Masses were celebrated in what for many years afterwards was to be known as "St.David's Pro-Cathedral".
+The pages of history were turned back almost a century when the congregation was forced to return to worship in the parish hall - on the corner of David Street and Bute Terrace "that spacious church" of which Bishop Brown boasted in 1842.
+Work began immediately on Help Arrives getting the building ready for the celebration of Ouickly Mass.
+On 4th March 1941, a temporary altar was erected while everything that could be salvaged was removed from the Cathedral.
+On the Sunday following that eventful airraid, Masses were celebrated in what for many years afterwards was to be known as "St. David's Pro-Cathedral."

-An entry in the Parish diary for that date simply states that

-"everything is topsy-turvey at present" A Cardiff Catholic firm "Currans" came to the aid of the harassed Administrator.
-Mr. Jack Curran and Mr.Eugene Curran - well-known benefactors to Catholic causes - sent men from their departments to help turn the Hall into a Pro-Cathedral !
+An entry in the Parish diary for that date simply states that "everything is topsy-turvey at present" A Cardiff Catholic firm "Currans" came to the aid of the harassed Administrator.
+Mr. Jack Curran and Mr. Eugene Curran - well-known benefactors to Catholic causes - sent men from their departments to help turn the Hall into a Pro-Cathedral.
 Altars and altar-rails were erected and salvaged seating was installed.
 Scar marks on many of the seats were a grim reminder of the fate of the Cathedral.

-Soon after the destruction of the Cathedral, Father, (later Monsignor) Peter F. Gavin arrived to replace Canon William Cooonan as Administrator of the pro- Cathedral.
+Soon after the destruction of the Cathedral, Father, (later Monsignor) Peter F. Gavin arrived to replace Canon William Coonan as Administrator of the pro-Cathedral.
 He faced a double task, first of all to make the original church suitable for the celebration of the Holy Mass and secondly, the far greater responsibility of planning for the restoration of the Cathedral to its former beauty, in keeping with the great tradition of the past.
-There were to be twelve years of war-time hardship and post-war restrictions and shortages before the work could commence on the rebuilding of the shell of Pugin's original church.
-Eventually the task of designing a restored Cathedral within the framework of the old and in keeping with its Gothic design was entrusted to Mr.T.G.Price of Messrs.
-F.R.Bates & Son.
-This Firm had been responsible for much work in the Archdiocese and had a long-standing association with the Archdiocesan Authorities.
+There were to be twelve years of war-time hardship and post-war begins in 1953 restrictions and shortages before the work could Rebuilding commence on the rebuilding of the shell of Pugin's original church, Eventually the task of designing a restored Cathedral within the frame-work of the old and in keeping with its Gothic design was entrusted to Mr. T. G. Price of Messrs, F. R. Bates & Son, This Firm had been responsible for much work in the Archdiocese and had a long-standing association with the Archdiocesan Authorities.

 In researching the original Pugin designs, it was discovered that a plan had been drawn up for the inclusion of a bell tower - but this had not been built.
-It was now decided that the building would be restored as envisaged originally.
-Additionally, since it was built as a parish church and not a cathedral, it lacked a sanctuary and sacristies appropriate for Pontifical ceremonies.
+It was now decided that the building would be restored as envisaged originally, Additionally, since it was built as a parish church and not a cathedral, it lacked a sanctuary and sacristies appropriate for Pontifical ceremonies.
 This defect was to be remedied in the new building by the inclusion of a larger sanctuary and an extension to the sacristies.

-On 1st October 1953 work began on clearing what was now a dilapidated site and the addition of a replacement roof - a task not without problems in view of the span of 50 feet between walls and
+On 1st October 1953 work began on clearing what was now a dilapidated site and the addition of a replacement roof - a task not without problems in view of the span of 50 feet between walls and a height of 70 feet at the apex.
+All this had to be accomplished within the limits of expenditure and conformity to the regulations of the War Damage Commission.
+Its demand for a two-stage restoration resulted in a delay of eighteen months before interior work could be commenced.
+The work was not finally completed until 31st January 1959.